LavyshAlexander/ts-mono/README.md

-# TypeScript Mono-Repo Project Template
+# TypeScript Monorepo Project Template

 This is a TypeScript project mono-repository template with mocha / chai test.
 Lerna set up with independent packages versioning.